spex-xray/spex-help/source/models/clus.rst

 Output files for resonance scattering
 -------------------------------------

-As noted, in principle three files are produced when resoance scattering is included in the calculations.
+As noted, in principle three files are produced when resonance scattering is included in the calculations.
 These file cluslin1.asc, cluslin2.asc and cluslin3.asc are stored in the directory where SPEX is running, and are overwritten each time the model is evaluated again.
 Here we describe the contents of these files.